-Mindy Williams began her tenure with the Sharks in 2008 and enters her 10th year in 2017-18 as Head Coach of Swimming and Diving at Simmons.
+Mindy Williams began her tenure with the Sharks in 2008 and has been the Head Coach of Swimming and Diving at Simmons for 12 campaigns.

-Williams' time at Simmons has been nothing short of spectacular, leading the Sharks to their 13th consecutive Great Northeast Athletic Conference title in 2016-17, while being named GNAC Swimming & Diving Coach of the Year for the sixth time.
-In addition, she guided Simmons to a second-place finish at the New England Intercollegiate Swimming & Diving Association (NEISDA) Championship, for its highest showing ever, fueled by five individual titles and four relay crowns and was tabbed the NEISDA Coach of the Year for the second time in her career.
-The Sharks' runner-up effort followed three straight third-place finishes at the New England meet.
-Williams' swimmers were also showcased at the Eastern College Athletic Conference Championship for the third year in a row last season, competing against NCAA Division I, II and III squads, while finishing the meet as the top Division III entrant and eighth among all teams.
+Williams' time at Simmons has been nothing short of spectacular, leading the Sharks to their 16th consecutive Great Northeast Athletic Conference title in 2019-20, including 12 under her watch, while being named GNAC Swimming & Diving Coach of the Year for the ninth time.
+In addition, she has guided Simmons to a pair of New England Intercollegiate Swimming & Diving Association (NEISDA) Championships (2018 and 2019) and has been tabbed the NEISDA Coach of the Year four times in her career.

-During Williams' tenure, the Sharks have finished no lower than 13th at the New England Championship, including six top-eight showings.
-She's also tutored a quartet of GNAC Swimmer of the Year and two league Rookie of the Year honorees, while seeing a staggering 25 school records broken to go with 11 new pool standards and 22 GNAC marks.
-In addition, she served as the NEISDA President for the 2009-2010 campaign.
+During Williams' tenure, the Sharks have compiled a 100-40 (71.4%) dual meet record, including 70-15 (82.4%) over the past seven seasons and have finished no lower than 13th at the New England Championship, including eight top-eight showings.
+She's also tutored six GNAC Swimmer of the Year and four league Rookie of the Year honorees, while seeing a staggering 26 school records broken to go with 11 new pool standards and 21 GNAC marks.
+In addition, she has served as the NEISDA President in 2018-19 and during the 2009-2010 campaign.

 Williams joined the Simmons coaching staff after four years as Head Swim Coach and Aquatics Director at Regis College in Weston, MA, where she continually grew the women’s swimming and diving program and built a solid foundation for the first-ever men’s swimming and diving team.